 Injuries from medical mistakes happen in many ways.
 Every single incident has to be examined on its own to determine the actual reason for the error.
-The most frequent mistakes occur due to incorrect diagnosis, incorrect prescriptions, nursing malpractice, infections after surgery and not recommending a specialist when the patient’s condition calls for one.
+The most frequent mistakes occur due to incorrect diagnosis, incorrect prescriptions, nursing neglect or malpractice, infections after surgery and not recommending a specialist when the patient’s condition calls for one.
+Medical malpractice can cause severe injuries and sometimes wrongful death – that’s why it’s important to contact a Philadelphia medical malpractice attorney as soon as you suspect malpractice.
+Our team of injury lawyers can help your case and assure that the victim and their family receive the compensation they deserve.
+A few examples of medical malpractice cases include:

 Types of Medical Malpractice